On the proofs of Leighton's Graph Covering Theorem, a notion dual to commensurability, and normal virtual retracts: Necessary and sufficient conditions to complete a commensuration

 We can even get a stronger result: \begin{prop} The semidirect products $G_1=\bbZ^2 \rtimes D_4$ and $G_2=\bbZ^2\rtimes D_6$, where the actions of $D_4$ and $D_6$ are faithful, are not co-commensurable. \end{prop} \begin{proof} Suppose towards a contradiction that $G_1$ and $G_2$ were co-commensurable into a group $K$.
-Then by Proposition \ref{prop:cocom_to_com} there is a normal commensuration between $G_1$ and $G_2$ over some group $H$. $H$ has a characteristic subgroup $N$ that is isomorphic to $\bbZ^2$.
-Since $N$ maps to a finite index subgroup of the $\bbZ^2$ semidirect factor of $G_1$ and $G_2$.
-Now any linear non-trivial transformation of $\bbZ^2$ will restrict to a non-trivial linear transformation of $N$ (otherwise it will fix a pair of linearly independent vectors) so the restrictions of the actions of $D_6$ and $D_4$ on $N$ will remain faithful so the argument of the proof of Proposition \ref{prop:out-finite} goes through and the result follows. \end{proof}
+Then by Proposition \ref{prop:cocom_to_com} there is a normal commensuration between $G_1$ and $G_2$ over some group $H$. $H$ has a characteristic subgroup $N$ that is isomorphic to $\bbZ^2$, so $N$ will also map to a normal subgroup of $G_1$ and $G_2$.
+Since $N$ maps to a finite index subgroup of the $\bbZ^2$ semidirect factors of $G_1$ and $G_2$, any linear non-trivial transformation of $\bbZ^2$ induced by conjugation will restrict to a non-trivial linear transformation of $N$ (otherwise it will fix a pair of linearly independent vectors) so the restrictions of the actions of $D_6$ and $D_4$ on $N$ will remain faithful so the argument of the proof of Proposition \ref{prop:out-finite} goes through and the result follows. \end{proof}

 \begin{question} Are the groups $F_2\rtimes D_4$ and $F_2 \rtimes D_6$ co-commensurable?
 Since $\out(F_2) \simeq \out(\bbZ^2) \simeq \mathrm{GL}_2(\bbZ)$, the exact same argument of Proposition \ref{prop:out-finite} excludes the completion of the obvious commensuration over $F_2$.
 The argument of Proposition \ref{prop:virt-z2-not-coco} however doesn't go through since finite index subgroups of free groups become increasingly complicated. \end{question}